 The Society has, since 1977, produced high-quality monographs based on research in and around Libya.
 Many of these publications centre on excavations but also include conference proceedings.
 Members can order these books at special rates from this website; non-members can order through our distributor, Oxbow Books.
 Some of these titles are now available as Open Access publications.
-If you are interested in submitting a book, please refer to our Book Submissions guidelines.
+If you are interested in submitting a book, please refer to our Publication Proposal Guidelines.

 Silphium Press is the more popular imprint of the Society’s publications.
 Books on this list will appeal to a wider audience with a more general interest in Libya and North Africa.
 Members can order these books at special rates from this website, and non-members can order through our distributor Oxbow.
-If you are interested in submitting a book, please see our Book Submissions guidelines.
+If you are interested in submitting a book, please see our Publication Proposal Guidelines.